ctm/mb2-doc/README.md

 > *mb2* p game holdem 5 10
 <mb2:#poker> Game changed to 5 10 Hold 'em by deadhead
 ```
-Currently wnat you choose is basically ignored and you play no-limit.
 There are no commands to change the size of the blinds.
 The small
 blind will be one half of the small bet and the big blind will be the
 same size as the small bet.
 There are no commands to change the